frederic-perez/AmE-dictionary/data/dictionary.md

 __travertine__ _n_ Calcium carbonate deposited by water, as in stalactites.
 __travesty<sup>1</sup>__ _n_ :six: /TRAV-uh-stee/ __1__ Mockery. __2__ A debased or grotesque imitation.
 __travesty<sup>2</sup>__ _vt_ /TRAV-uh-stee/ __1__ To represent in a false or absurd manner. __2__ To caricature or parody.
+__travois__ _n_ A frame slung between trailing poles and pulled by a dog or horse, formerly used by Plains Indians as a conveyance for goods and belongings.
 __trawl__ _v_ :five::hammer:
 __trawler__
 __treacherous__ _adj_ :four: /ˈtrɛtʃ ər əs/ __1__ Betraying or likely to betray faith or confidence.